-We will assess each pupil's current skills and levels of attainment at the beginning of every academic year.
+We will assess each pupil's current skills and levels of attainment three times an academic year using a range of evidence-based assessments.
 Class teachers will make regular assessments of progress for all pupils and identify those whose progress:

-- > Is significantly slower than that of their peers starting from the same baseline - > Fails to match or better the child's previous rate of progress - > Fails to close the attainment gap between the child and their peers - > Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-This may include progress in areas other than attainment, for example, social needs.
+This may include progress in areas other than attainment, for example, social, emotional needs.